giulio177/rpi_car_infotainment/README.md

 ```bash
 alsamixer
 ```
-Select the "snd_rpi_hifiberry_dac" DAC
-Set volume to 100% (it must show 00)
-Click ESC
+Press F6 to select the sound card.
+Choose "bcm2835 Headphones".

+Set the volume to the desired level (e.g., 100%).
+Press ESC to exit.

-Save permanently the state of the volume
+Save the volume state permanently:
 ```bash
 sudo alsactl store
 ```

-Run
+Run this command to see the available control names:
 ```bash
 amixer scontrols
 ```
-to see the controller name (es.
-'PCM',0).
+You should see an output that includes a control like 'Headphone',0 or similar.

-Make sure that backend/audio_manager.py use MIXER_CONTROL on that name.
+Make sure that the backend/audio_manager.py file in your project uses the correct name for MIXER_CONTROL.
+For example, you might need to change it to MIXER_CONTROL = 'Headphone'.